Team players wanted to join us to assist us in our many community initiatives - with INTERNATIONAL benefits... Find out more here.

 Rotary York Ainsty meets regularly to to discuss projects, activities and for social fellowship.

-There are so many advantages of becoming a member of a club, such as learning new skills, developing a passion for something specific, creating a bond with people that share the same interests and, most of all, inspiration of change through mentorship and guidance.
+There are so many advantages of becoming a member of a RYA, such as learning new skills, developing a passion for something specific, creating a bond with people that share the same interests and, most of all, inspiration of change through mentorship and guidance.

 At Rotary York Ainsty you will find people who care about both our local community and disadvantaged people across the world.
 Care and support is either through fund-raising / charitable collections or the investment of time and talent in specific projects and activities.
 Rotarians are PEOPLE of ACTION.